 In addition to sebum, the stuff we call “oil” on the scalp also contains sweat, dead skin cells, hair products, and other gunk builds up throughout the day.

 Bottom line: scalp oil is your body’s natural protective barrier against the elements, but sometimes it makes way more than you need.
 Let’s find out why.

 There are many factors that determine how oily (or dry) your scalp is, ranging from your genetics to your hair care products.
 Let’s take a look at six common causes of an oily scalp.
 Keep in mind, there can be some overlap here.

 A lot of people with oily scalps try to scrub away their problems with shampoo.
 This seems intuitive, and it might work temporarily.
 But when your body senses a lack of moisture, it can overcompensate with even more sebum than before.
 We call this the shampoo cycle:

-It’s a vicious cycle that suds can’t fix.
-In fact, the sulfates that make shampoo lather up are notorious for drying out your scalp, which will inevitably become oily when your body over-corrects.
+It’s a vicious cycle that shampoos can’t fix.
+In fact, the sulfates that old-school shampoos use to lather up are notorious for drying out your scalp, which will inevitably become oily when your body over-corrects.